raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-Build your confidence with these vector and bitmap graphics when developing sprite costumes by exploring the **How to...** below.
+Build your confidence when developing sprite costumes with vector and bitmap graphics by exploring the **How to...** below.

 --- collapse ---
 ---